MichalStrehovsky/PublishAotCompressed/README.md

 # PublishAotCompressed

 This is a NuGet package with an MSBuild target to compress results of [PublishAot](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/) with [UPX](https://upx.github.io/).
 Simply add a reference to this package and publish with `PublishAot` as usual.
 The result of AOT compilation will be compressed.
 UPX typically achieves 60% or more size savings.
+To achieve even more compression at the cost of startup time, specify `<PublishLzmaCompressed>true</PublishLzmaCompressed>` property as well.

 UPX will in-memory decompress the program at launch.
 This is typically not observable.